Tilbury Riverside railway station: Nationalisation and closure (1948-1992)

-The station building can now be reached by a shuttle bus service from Tilbury Town railway station, which was a requirement of the line closure.
-Conditions placed include that the bus service is at least as frequent as the train service at closure, and also that any withdrawal of the bus service go through the same process as closure of the rail service.
+The station building can now be reached by a shuttle bus service from Tilbury Town, which was a requirement of the line closure.
+Conditions placed include that the bus service is at least as frequent as the train service was at closure, and also that any withdrawal of the bus service go through the same process as closure of the railway service.

-The station building is now an indoor car park for the London International Cruise Terminal which itself occupies the former baggage Hall.
+The station building is now an indoor car park for the London International Cruise Terminal, which itself occupies the former baggage hall.
 The land north of the station was cleared after closure.

-Other Railway facilities
+Other railway facilities

-Tilbury Engine Shed
+Tilbury engine shed

-The rebuilding of the station in 1905 saw a need to relocate the engine shed to deal also with goods traffic from the expanded docks that generally operate via Tilbury Dock station.
+The rebuilding of the station in 1905 also saw the relocation of the engine shed, to deal with goods traffic from the expanded docks that generally operated via Tilbury Dock station.

-The allocation in 1912 comprised 16 LT&SR 4-4-2T engines which worked both goods and passenger services.
-In LMS and British Railways days goods engines were also allocated here.

-During World War II an armoured train was based at the shed.
+The shed's allocation in 1912 comprised 16 LT&SR 4-4-2T engines, which worked both goods and passenger services.
+In LMS and British Railways days, goods engines were also allocated here.
+During World War II, an armoured train was based at the shed.

-The engine shed was rebuilt in 1955-56 as the original shed had deteriorated significantly being cheaply built of corrugated iron.
+The engine shed was rebuilt in 1955-56, as the original shed had deteriorated significantly, being built cheaply of corrugated iron.
 The new structure was built of corrugated asbestos.

-Late in its life a good number of the LT&S lines passenger engines were kept at Tilbury due to a shortage of locomotive crews at Plaistow.
+Later in its life, a good number of the LT&S lines passenger engines were kept at Tilbury, due to a shortage of locomotive crews at Plaistow.

-The engine shed was closed in June 1964 and demolished shortly afterwards.
+The engine shed was closed in June 1964 and was demolished shortly afterwards.

-Signal Boxes
+Signal boxes

-As described above in the early years there were signalling platforms at East and West Junction but Riverside itself remained worked by points men until the provision of a signal box there in 1877.
+In the early years, there were signalling platforms at East and West Junction, but Riverside itself remained worked by pointsmen until the provision of a signal box there in 1877.

 Tilbury East Junction signalling platform was supplemented by a signal box in 1870.

-Tilbury West signalling platform was replaced by a new signal box in 1886 when the line to the Tidal Basin opened.
+Tilbury West signalling platform was replaced by a new signal box in 1886, when the line to the Tidal Basin opened.

 The 1906 rebuilding of Tilbury Riverside and relocation of the engine shed saw three new signal boxes provided and these were: